pete9991/Machine-Learning-assignments/H3/REPORT.md

 If you compare the last plot (EMNIST to EMNIST) with the second plot (MNIST to EMNIST), you can see the accuracy is higher when we pre-train and fine-tune on the same dataset.

 This makes sense because the model learns features that are actually relevant for the specific task.
 If we switch datasets (like learning on numbers and then testing on letters), the model has to re-adjust more, and the features it learned might not fit as good.

+## Conclusion

+Increasing samples consistently improves accuracy, while augmentation helps most in low-sample scenarioes.
+Mixup is generally better than collage, while pretraining and finetuning on the same dataset outperform cross-dataset transfer due to better feature alignment.